MarcusLassila/MIA-audit-GNN/README.md

 ### Instructions

 Specify attack settings in config.yaml and run "src/run_experiments.py".
-Plots of ROC curves and training results are stored in plots, and averaged metrics are written to MIA_output.yaml.
+CSV files of attack performance statistics, ROC data, and plots are stored in results folder.

 Alternatively, run "src/run_mia.py" which only run one MIA simulation experiment and can be customized by the following flags: